ryanhemann/pwn-check-automator/README.md

 - Clone or download the PwnCheck Automator project from its Github repository.

 2. **Navigate to the Project Directory:**
 - Using your terminal or command prompt, change your working directory to the folder where you downloaded the project.
-For example:
+For example: 'cd /path/to/pwncheck-automation'

-cd /path/to/pwncheck-automation

 ![pathtodirectory](pwncheck-images/cdusersryanhemanndownloads.png)

 3. **Install Python Dependencies:**
-- Run the following command to install the necessary Python libraries (pandas and requests):
+- Run the following command to install the necessary Python libraries (pandas and requests): 'pip install pandas requests'

-pip install pandas requests

 ![pipinstall](pwncheck-images/pipinstall.png)

 4. **Edit Configuration:**
-- Open the config.py file in the project directory and add your HIBP API key:
+- Open the config.py file in the project directory and add your HIBP API key: 'API_KEY = 'YOUR_API_KEY_HERE''

-API_KEY = 'YOUR_API_KEY_HERE'

 ![apikey](pwncheck-images/apikey.png)